Developer Guide

 The following sequence diagram illustrates how the undo operation is executed:

-The following class diagram shows the structure of the undo feature:
+The following class diagram shows the simplified structure of the undo feature:

 The following Activity diagram illustrates the control flow of command execution in the undo feature.